DamianoCode/DamianoCode/README.md

 - 👀 I’m interested in frontend development, cryptocurrencies and I love playing games :smile:
 - 🌱 I’m currently intensively learning Vuejs
 - 🥅 2021 Goals: Create more interesting projects and find a job 🧑‍💼
+- 🖊️ Not every projects/exercieses push on github I also use <a target="_blank" href="https://codepen.io/damianocode">Codepen</a>

 ### Languages and Tools: